-Pratt Community College is a participating institution in the EduKan Online Consortium and therefore supports its mission and vision.
-See Appendix A of the PCC Mid-Range Plan for the EduKan mission and vision statements.
+Pratt Community College is also a participating institution in the EduKan Online Consortium.

 DIVERSITY IN HIGHER EDUCATION

 America's colleges and universities differ in many ways.
 Some are public, others are independent; some are large urban universities, some are two-year community colleges, others small rural campuses.
 Some offer graduate and professional programs, others focus primarily on undergraduate education.
 Each of our more than 3,000 colleges and universities has its own specific and distinct mission.
 This collective diversity among institutions is one of the great strengths of America's higher education system, and has helped make it the best in the world.
 Preserving that diversity is essential if we hope to serve the needs of our democratic society.
 Similarly, many colleges and universities share a common belief, born of experience, that diversity in their student bodies, faculties, and staff is important for them to fulfill their primary mission: providing a quality education.
 The public is entitled to know why these institutions believe so strongly that racial and ethnic diversity should be one factor among the many considered in admissions and hiring.
 The reasons include: